renatodellosso/The-Long-North/Wider Setting Ideas.md

 			* Kalashtar experience and learn from the memories of their linked spirit while sleep
 			* The spirits absorbs their memories once they die
 				* Passed on to next Kalashtar linked to that spirit
+			* The Linked Spirit is a soul that absorbs the spirits of the Kalashtar it's linked to
 		* Originally ruled city of Daros
 		* Founding members of the empire, provided leaders and psions
 	* Elves